pishoyg/coptic/README.md

 ### Developer Convenience TODO's

+1. Add a script to create source files for manually-added images. (**p0**)

 1. Revisit the currently-assigned tasks and priorities. (p3, occasionally)

+1. Image validation should verify the contents of the source files. (p4)

+1. See if you can run the image-validation script on new / modified images only. (p4)

 1. Write the flashcard data to an intermediate format before `.apkg`. (p2, 20 hours)